iarsystems/cmake-tutorial/tests/README.md

 ## Environment variables
 ### IAR_TOOL_ROOT
 Export the `$IAR_TOOL_ROOT` environment variable, pointing to the top-level location in which all the IAR toolchains are installed.
-(Default: not set)
+(Default: `/opt/iarsystems`)

 | Examples                       | Effect                                                                |
 | :----------------------------  | :-------------------------------------------------------------------- |